muscle-bids/muscle-bids/README.md

 ## Acknowledgement

-This package was developed thanks to the support of the JCMSK community during the Maastricht 2022 workshop and hackaton.
+This package was developed thanks to the support of the JCMSK community during the Maastricht 2022 workshop and hackaton “Building the Jupyter Community in Musculoskeletal Imaging Research”.

 Image I/O is based on [DOSMA](https://github.com/ad12/DOSMA) by Arjun Desai.
 A stripped-down version of DOSMA is present in muscle-bids/dosma_io.